 Troubleshooting guide for sampling and monitoring Problem Possible cause Possible solution Positive total coliform.
 Improper sampling technique.
 Check distribution system for low-pressure conditions, possibly due to line breaks or excessive flows that may result in a backflow problem.
 Contamination entering distribution system.
-Ensure all staff are properly trained in sampling and transport procedures as described by lab procedures.
+Ensure all staff receive training on sampling and transport procedures (described by lab procedures).
 Inadequate chlorine residual at the sampling site.
-Check the operation of the chlorination system.
+Check the chlorination system operation.
 Refer to issues described in the chapter on pumps and hypochlorination systems.
-Ensure that residual test is performed properly.
+Ensure sampler performs residual test properly.
 Growth of biofilm in the distribution system.
 Thoroughly flush affected areas of the distribution system.
-Superchlorination may be necessary in severe cases.
+Severe cases may require super-chlorination.
 Chlorine taste and odor.
 High total chlorine residual and low free chlorine residual.
 The free chlorine residual should be at least 85% of the total chlorine residual.
-Increase the chlorine dose rate to get past the breakpoint to destroy some of the combined residual that causes taste and odor problems.
+Increase the chlorine dose-rate to get past the breakpoint to destroy some of the combined residual that causes taste and odor problems.
 Additional system flushing may also be required.
 Inability to maintain adequate free chlorine residual at the furthest points of the distribution system or at dead end lines.
 Inadequate chlorine dose at treatment plant.
 Increase chlorine feed rate at point of application.
 Problems with chlorine feed equipment.
 Check operation of chlorination equipment.
 Ineffective distribution system flushing program.
 Review distribution system flushing program and implement improvements to address areas of inadequate free chlorine residual.
 Growth of biofilm in the distribution system.
 Increase flushing in area of biofilm problem.